The Honors College provides a challenging curriculum to meet the unique academic needs and interests of Honors students. We provide:

 There a many reasons to consider joining the Honors College at Towson University.
 Just over four percent of the undergraduate student population belongs to the Honors College and enjoys the following benefits:

-All incoming students who choose to live on campus are placed in Douglass House.
-This community is in partnership with the Honors College and Housing & Residence Life.
+All incoming freshmen who choose to live on campus are placed in Douglass House, and incoming transfer students may also have the option to live in the residence hall.
+This residential learning community is in partnership with the Department of Housing & Residence Life.

 Honors College faculty work closely with students to design and to execute their honors curriculum.
 There are also designated Honors College advisers — FYE (First Year Experience) Advisers — in colleges and departments who help students make curriculum decisions that address their interests and needs.
 FYE advisers can also provide advice on: